 One idea that has not changed, nor will ever change for procurement, is the importance of managing cost.
-In fact, procurement’s raison d’être, headed by the Chief Procurement Officer or other procurement executive, is and always will be focused on controlling cost; but it increasingly requires the adaptability to adjust to the world around it.
+In fact, procurement’s raison d’être, headed by the Chief Procurement Officer or other procurement executive, is and always will be focused on controlling cost; but it increasingly requires the adaptability, agility and flexibility to adjust to the world around it.

 Featured Resource: Improving Retail Procurement Insights